-- the Investment Law (72/2017) and its Executive Regulation; - the Media Law; - the Prime Minister Decree (411/2000) establishing the Media Public Free Zone (MPFZ); and - the Media Licensing Regulation.
+- Investment Law No. 72/2017 and its Executive Regulation; - the Media Law; - Prime Minister Decree No. 411/2000 establishing the Media Public Free Zone (MPFZ); and - the Media Licensing Regulation.

 Most of the key media projects in Egypt operate inside the MPFZ, which is a public free zone governed by regulated by various directives of the Chairman of the General Authority for Investment (GAFI).